 - Acting (as junior to Gregory Jones QC) in Skipton Properties Ltd v Craven District Council EWHC 534 (Admin), a successful judicial review of Craven DC’s adoption of affordable housing guidance on the basis that the guidance was a development plan document under the Town and Country Planning (Local Planning) (England) Regulations 2012, and ought to have been adopted as such.
 The case also raised SEA issues.

 - Acting as junior to Douglas Edwards QC in the Court of Appeal (Turner v SSCLG EWCA Civ 582) in which she and Douglas Edwards QC successfully argued that there was no apparent bias on the part of the inspector at the planning inquiry in relation to the redevelopment of the Shell Centre on the Southbank.

 Enforcement, Certificates of Lawful Development and Injunctions: Caroline frequently acts in enforcement and lawful development certificate inquiries and hearings.
-Examples of her work include appearing for a London borough in an inquiry concerning a large Green Belt site with a number of static homes/cabins in residential use, acting in a hearing concerning the question of whether a structure was sufficiently permanent and fixed to the ground to constitute 'development', and acting in a LDC inquiry in respect of the change of use of a small HMO to separate self-contained flats.
+Examples of her work include appearing for a London borough in an inquiry concerning a large Green Belt site with a number of static homes/cabins in residential use and acting in a LDC inquiry in respect of the alleged change of use of a small HMO to separate self-contained flats.
 She also provides written advice on matters such as the identification of the planning unit and the content of enforcement notices.
 In the criminal courts, Caroline has advised and represented clients in relation to prosecutions for failure to comply with enforcement notices, including where applications are made under the Proceeds of Crime Act 2002.

 Control of Advertisements: Caroline has experience of the advertising consent regime and has assisted landowners seeking to appeal against removal notices issued by local authorities.